February 3, 2026

 Event Anniversaries

-If you did someone's wedding flowers, their anniversary is a natural touchpoint.
-Offer to recreate their bridal bouquet or put together something inspired by the big day.
-Couples love that kind of callback.
+Did their wedding flowers?
+Their anniversary is yours for the taking.
+Offer to recreate the bridal bouquet or put together something inspired by the original designs.
+Couples absolutely love that kind of callback — it reminds them of the day itself.

 How Reminder Systems Work